-She also said he started having no appetite when he started ADHD medications.
-She worried that he wasn’t getting the right nutrition, and was becoming underweight.
+She also said he started having a loss of appetite when he started ADHD medications.
+She worried that he wasn’t getting the right nutrition.
+He was experiencing weight loss and becoming underweight.

 When kids have ADHD, the optimal path for managing it depends on the child.
 Your healthcare team will look at the whole picture.

 For example, if you have a young child, behavioral management training of parents may be the treatment of choice.
 For a school age child, a combination of medication and behavior training may be most optimal.